kaby76/AntlrVSIX/README.md

 If you are building and running an Antlr application--as opposed to simply opening an Antlr grammar file to view--then you will want to set up the build environment.
-There is support for Antlr in C# and C++ programs using Antlr4BuildTasks.
+There is support for Antlr C# programs using Antlr4BuildTasks.
+(Note, you can also develop Antlr programs for other languages that VS2019 supports.)
 If you plan to build Antlrvsix, then you must set up the build environment as described in the instructions of [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks).

 # Installation